BHM Internship – What Do I Need To Know?

 - Continue to identify training needs

-10. In case of emergency, who should I contact?
+10. In case of an emergency, who should I contact?

 The contact person in an emergency would be the Dr. Gomes Director of BHM Faculty or any faculty member assigned by him.